apankrat/notes/fast-case-conversion/README.md

 So let's compress them too!

-For the sake of some clarity, we'll refer to the index of this new compression as **jndex** and its blocks as **sequences**.
+To make things a bit less confusing, we'll refer to the index of this new compression as **jndex** and its blocks as **sequences**.

 For each *block* size we take its index and iterate through different